SkylineCommunications/dataminer-docs/connector-help/connector_help/General_Dynamics_RSC12V1.md

 ## About

-The **Genaral Dynamics RSC12V1** will update its monitoring and configuration parameters by sending a **SNMP** command to the device.
+The **Genaral Dynamics RSC12V1** will update its monitoring and configuration parameters by sending an **SNMP** command to the device.

-This driver is based on RSC firmware version 3.00 and RCP Firmware Version 0.00.
+This connector is based on RSC firmware version 3.00 and RCP Firmware Version 0.00.

 ## Installation and configuration

 ### Creation

-This driver uses a Simple Network Management Protocol (**SNMP**) connection and needs the following user information:
+This connector uses a Simple Network Management Protocol (**SNMP**) connection and requires the following input during element creation:

 **SNMP CONNECTION:**